meetoseh/backend/docs/uid_prefixes.md

 The prefix improves the development and debugging experience, since it can be used to quickly notice if we have a uid to the wrong object.
-For example, if the frontend is expecting a `journey` uid, but the prefix indicates it's a `daily_event` uid, then we know that we have a bug.
+For example, if the frontend is expecting a `journey` uid, but the prefix indicates it's a `course` uid, then we know that we have a bug.
 On the other hand, without the prefix this would be nearly impossible to notice.

 Note that if a uid is omitted then there is generally already an externally